-Then, to adjust the PRS to the covariate matrix, we trained a linear regression for height and logistic regression for hypertension using Scikit-learn package in Python (Pedregosa et al., 2011).
+Then, to adjust the PRS to the covariate matrix, we trained a linear regression model for height and a logistic regression model for hypertension using the Scikit-learn package in Python (Pedregosa et al., 2011).
 The predictors were the PRS obtained from the PRSice-2 software and the covariate matrix.
 The model was evaluated on the test set by the same metrics mentioned above and compared to the new approach we suggest.

 Evaluation Metrics

-For evaluating and comparing the conserved information of dimensionality reduction models, we compare the correct SNPs values and the reconstructed SNPs values obtained from the decoder models.
-We did that using the coefficient of determination (R2) metric, calculated using the weighted variance aggregation, implemented by Scikit-learn package in Python (Pedregosa et al., 2011).
+For evaluating and comparing the conserved information of dimensionality reduction models, we compared the correct SNP values and the reconstructed SNP values obtained from the decoder models.
+We did this using the coefficient of determination (R2) metric, calculated using the weighted variance aggregation, implemented by the Scikit-learn package in Python (Pedregosa et al., 2011).

-For evaluating and comparing the different algorithms for complex trait prediction we have chosen the metrics according to the type of phenotype.
-For height, a quantitative phenotype, we have used R2 and root mean square error (RMSE).
-Consider N samples, a list of correct values yi, and a list of predicted values obtained from the estimated model yi, i∈[N], the RMSE is calculated as follows:
+For evaluating and comparing the different algorithms for complex trait prediction, we chose the metrics according to the type of phenotype.
+For height, a quantitative phenotype, we used R2 and root mean square error (RMSE).
+Consider N samples, a list of correct values yi, and a list of predicted values obtained from the estimated model yi, i∈[N]; the RMSE is calculated as follows:

 RMSE=1Ni=1N(yi-yi)2

-The R2 is calculated as follows:
+R2 is calculated as follows:

 R2=1-i=1Nyi-yi2i=1Nyi-yi2